shahshrey/Dictation-app/docs/phase1_foundation.md

 - electron-log for logging

 ## Timeline
-- Project initialization: 2 days
+- Project initialization: 2 days ✓
-- System tray integration: 1 day
+- System tray integration: 1 day ✓
-- Python environment setup: 2 days
+- Python environment setup: 2 days ✓
-- IPC communication: 1 day
+- IPC communication: 1 day ✓
-- Application configuration: 1 day
+- Application configuration: 1 day ✓
-- Testing and refinement: 1 day
+- Testing and refinement: 1 day ✓

-**Total Duration: 8 days**
+**Total Duration: 8 days** ✓

+## Completion Status
+All Phase 1 tasks have been successfully completed.
+The application now has:

+1. A properly structured Electron application with main and renderer processes
+2. System tray integration with appropriate menu options
+3. Python environment detection and validation
+4. Secure IPC communication between processes
+5. Configuration management with persistent storage
+6. Basic settings UI

+The application is ready to proceed to Phase 2 development, which will likely focus on implementing the core dictation functionality using the Whisper model.